formicidae-tracker/studio/docs/cldoc/api/named_values.md

 Once a column is set, one can use <fort::myrmidon::Ant::SetValue> to set a value starting from a specified time.
 Values are timed, if no value is set prior to a time point, the default value for the column will be returned.
-One can use empty <fort::myrmidon::Time::ConstPtr> to specify new starting time value for an ant.
+One can use <fort::myrmidon::Time::SinceEver> to specify new starting time value for an ant.

 Accessing values is performed using